Myelofibrosis Stories

 Myelofibrosis, commonly referred to as “MF,” often leads to severe lack of healthy red blood cells, also known as anemia.
 That’s why common first symptoms of myelofibrosis include fatigue and weakness.

-Explore below to hear from myelofibrosis patients on their experiences and top myelofibrosis specialists who share the latest in promising and emerging MF treatments and clinical trials.
+Explore below to hear from myelofibrosis patients on their experiences and top specialists who share the latest in promising and emerging MF treatments and clinical trials.

 What is myelofibrosis?